zeriahgroup/Travel/travels/2026_Tasmania.md

 **From Tasmania HOBART things to do, see, eat in 3 days travel - 2026 YouTube Video:**
 - **Nearby Coffee:** [Parklane Expresso](https://www.facebook.com/3SalamancaSquare/) - [3 Salamanca Square Hobart, TAS, Australia, Tasmania 7004](https://maps.app.goo.gl/UA9j1HRAJEzwzN826)
-- **Smith Specialty Pies:** Scallop Pies are good, need to be early as they tend to sell out fast
+- **Smith Specialty Pies:** Scallop Pies are good, need to be early as they tend to sell out fast.
 - **Flamecake:** Pizzas are good.

 **Potential Lunch Options:**
 - **Machine Laundry Cafe:** A fantastic sit-down option located directly in Salamanca Square, making it incredibly convenient.
 The area out front has plenty of open outdoor space where the kids can safely run around if they get antsy waiting for food.
-  - Famous for its quirky, retro vibe (it actually has a working coin-operated laundromat attached).
+Famous for its quirky, retro vibe, and offers crowd-pleasing brunch staples.
-  - Offers crowd-pleasing brunch and lunch staples like hotcakes, eggs, and great coffee.
-- **Mures Lower Deck:** A Hobart institution down on Victoria Dock, just a short 5-to-10-minute stroll along the waterfront from Salamanca Place.
-It is highly popular with families, very spacious, and you might even spot a resident seal in the harbor while you eat.
-  - Specializes in fresh, locally caught fish and chips, calamari, and seafood chowder.
-  - Features an in-house ice creamery with 32 flavors, which makes for a perfect post-lunch treat.
+- **Mures Lower Deck:** A Hobart institution down on Victoria Dock, just a short stroll from Salamanca Place.
+Specializes in fresh, locally caught fish and chips.
+Features an in-house ice creamery with 32 flavors!
-- **Jackman & McRoss:** Requires a very short (but slightly steep) walk up the historic Kelly's Steps from Salamanca into Battery Point, but it is widely considered one of the best bakeries in Tasmania.
-  - Known for its phenomenal savory pies (including lamb and scallop pies), gourmet sandwiches, and sourdough.
+- **Jackman & McRoss:** Requires a very short walk up the historic Kelly's Steps into Battery Point.
+Known for its phenomenal savory pies and sourdough.
-  - Perfect if you want to grab an assortment of high-quality baked goods to eat at a nearby park or easily take on the road with you.

 <div style="clear: both;"></div>